controlplaneio/threat-modelling-zero-trust-talk/README.md

 ## Infra Up

 1. Create a Kind cluster and preload third party images
-2. Build and load the various images
+2. Build and load the various images used in the demo
-3. Deploy SPIRE with OIDC Discovery exposed using an S3 Bucket (don't do this in production)
+3. Deploy SPIRE with OIDC Discovery exposed using an S3 Bucket

 More details can be found [here](spire/README.md).